imsyf/ios-app-dev-tutorials/01-SwiftUI/README.md

 ## Chapter 3: Navigation and modal presentation
  Build a navigation hierarchy for your app, and present a modal view with its own navigation stack.
 Learn the fundamentals of state management.
 And apply that knowledge to start building and editable view.

+## Chapter 4: Passing data
+ Create a source of truth for your app's data.
+And use bindings to keep data in sync between views.